dustymabe/summit-2017-container-lab/labs/lab0/chapter0.md

 ## Container Development Kit (CDK) Walkthrough

 When we started minishift, we launched the software tooling component of the CDK.
-As we said before, the CDK provides a lot of support for containerizing your applications.
-However, the major software tool is minishift.
+As we said before, the CDK provides a lot of support for containerizing your applications, and the major software tool is minishift.

 However, what is minishift?
 Essentially, it is a simple to use and launch instance of the same OpenShift PaaS you would use at work.
 Why is a PaaS included in a tool,